 All of these actions have an undesirable impact on the leaders.
-The leaders’ expectation are not met.
-The leader’s trust levels over their team leads to deliver the outcome is eroded.
-The leaders stress levels sky-rocket which consequently impact their frame of thinking and decision-making capabilities on how to move forward and respond.
+The leaders’ expectations are not met.
+The leader’s trust levels over their team lead to deliver the outcome is eroded.
+The leaders' stress levels sky-rocket which consequently impacts their frame of thinking and decision-making capabilities on how to move forward and respond.

 In my coaching experience, by exploring their deep-rooted fears and enabling the leaders to ‘deep-dive’ into their ‘un-wise’ decisions, they begin to understand the impact of their decisions on themselves, their team leads as well as to the whole organisation.